lironabutbul/flutter-bmi-calculator/README.md

 <!-- Acknowledgments -->
 ## :gem: Acknowledgements

-This section used to mention useful resources and libraries that used in Weatrio App project.
+This section used to mention useful resources and libraries that used in BMI Calculator App project.

  - [FontAwesomeFlutter](https://pub.dev/packages/font_awesome_flutter/)
  - #FlutterBrew